Parameter optimization for low-rank matrix recovery in hyperspectral imaging: Results

 \subsection{Parameter analysis for $p$}

-We present here results for the nonlinear optimization method, the direct search method Nelder-Mead simplex algorithm \cite{Lagarias}.
-We apply the method on the different test sets and vary the starting value for $p$.
+The parameter $p$ describes an initial estimation of the amount of noise corruption in the datacube.
+It is the only real-valued parameter of LRMR's initial parameters.
+Hence, nonlinear optimization can be applied to determine the optimal initial value for $p$.
+We present results for the nonlinear optimization method, the direct search method Nelder-Mead simplex algorithm \cite{Lagarias}.
+We have applied the method on the different test sets and have varied the starting value for $p$.
 The other parameters were set $r=7$, $b=20$, and $s=8$.
 We computed the optimization results of this section in Matlab.
 In Figure \ref{fig:optim}, the negative PSNR values of the iteration steps of the nonlinear minimization method, the Nelder-Mead simplex algorithm, computed with respect to $p$ are presented.
 We present the results for the Indian Pines data set.
-The starting value is $p = 0.15$.
+The starting value $p = 0.15$ was chosen.

 The results in Figure \ref{fig:optim} show convergence towards a local minimum.
 The value yields an improvement in PSNR.
 The computational tests show a proper performance applying the Nelder-Mead simplex algorithm including convergence and computational effort.
 However, the method is searching for a local optimum and hence, has its limitations.
 The starting value is crucial.
 We include a table of final minimization function values and values for $p$ for different starting values, Table \ref{tab:p}.
 The stopping criteria where chosen as follows: the error in the function value is smaller than $1e-15$, the error in the optimization parameter value is smaller than $1e-9$, the maximum of function evaluations in one iteration step equals 20, and the overall maximum number of outer iteration steps equals 20.